 - ¼ teaspoon baking powder

-- Spray the bottom and 1/3 up the sides of the slow cooker crock with non-stick spray.
+- Spray the bottom and ⅓ up the sides of the slow cooker crock with non-stick spray.
+Turn the slow cooker onto high.

-- Place the apple chunks, maple syrup, almond flour, water, lemon juice, cinnamon, ground ginger, and salt in the slow cooker.
+- Place the apple chunks, maple syrup, almond flour, water, lemon juice, cinnamon, ground ginger, and salt in the slow cooker crock.
 Mix them together.

-- Combine the oats, plant-based spread, brown sugar, almond flour, cinnamon, and baking powder in a small bowl.
-(The plant-based spread should be cold from the refrigerator).
-Cut the plant-based spread through the crumbs with a knife.
-Sprinkle the mixture on top of the apple mixture.
+- Combine the oats, plant-based spread, brown sugar, almond flour, cinnamon, and baking powder in a small bowl (the plant-based spread should be cold from the refrigerator).
+Cut the plant-based spread through the crumbs with two knives or a pastry cutter.
+Sprinkle this on top of the apple mixture.

 - Cover the slow cooker and cook on high for about 2 – 3 hours, or until apples are soft.
 Keep an eye out for any browning: add a tablespoon or two more water if needed and stir.